dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ...
 ```

-Above is shown just a small snippet from the long execution log.
+I only show a small snippet from the long execution log.
 In this log, we have traces of *every* instruction executed while our program was running.
 We can literally observe every step that was made by the program.
 It is a very strong foundation for further functional and performance analysis.

 ## Use Cases {.unnumbered .unlisted}